Version2beta/talks/workshops/elixir_automata_and_zombies_2020/talk.md

 Rules for Conway's Game of Zombie Summer Camp

+Assuming a neighborhood arranged on an orthogonal grid:

-1. Any zombie with fewer than two neighboring zombies is overcome by the campers.
+1. Any zombie with fewer than two neighboring zombies is overcome by the neighbors.
 2. Any zombie with two or three neighboring zombies goes on the to next tick.
 3. Any zombie with more than three zombie neighbours succombs to overpopulation.
-4. Any campsite with exactly three zombie neighbours remains, or becomes, zombified.
+4. Any home with exactly three zombie neighbours remains, or becomes, zombified.

 ### New project